jshannon63/psr7middleware/README.md

 order of definition within the Kernel.php file.
 Once the middleware dispatcher reaches the Psr7Middleware class, Laravel will be forced to complete all the Foudation middlewares before executing the first PSR-7 middleware.
-Once the final PSR-7 middleware is executed, the response object will be returned.
+Once the final PSR-7 middleware is executed, a Foundation response object will be returned.